-Lower risk Potentially lower rewards Higher risk Potentially higher rewards of the future risk profile of the Fund.
+Lower risk Potentially lower rewards Higher risk Potentially higher rewards

+This indicator is based on historical data and may not be a reliable indication of the future risk profile of the Fund.
 The risk and reward category shown is not guaranteed to remain unchanged and may shift over time.
 The lowest category does not mean 'risk free'.